open-sauced/intro/CONTRIBUTING.md

 3. **Install the Live Server extension**

-   In VS Code, click "View" on the top navbar, navigate to the "Extensions" (you can press `Ctrl + Shift + X`), and search for "Live Server".
+   In VS Code, click "View" on the top navbar, then click the "Extensions" (you can press `Ctrl + Shift + X`), and search for "Live Server".
 Install the [Live Server extension by Ritwick Dey](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).

 4. **Launch the Live Server**